Forex

 5. Authorized Dealers: Authorized dealer banks or financial institutions in India are responsible for processing outward remittances on behalf of their customers.
 They facilitate the submission of Form A1 and ensure compliance with regulatory requirements.

-How do I download the A1 form?
+How do I download Form A1 for foreign remittance?

 Visit the official website of the and access this file on Reserve Bank of India (RBI) website.
 In case this file isn’t accessible or appropriate for your usage, here's what you can do.